-The "Wave Uprush Study," prepared by Pacific Engineering Group, dated January 26, 2000, represents that the most landward known measurement of the ambulatory mean high tide line on the project site is approximately 131 feet seaward of the Malibu Road right-of-way line, recorded in March 1967 and June 1969.
-The seaward most extension of the proposed development (the dripline of the proposed deck) will be located approximately 67 feet seaward of the Malibu Road right-of-way line (approximately 64 feet landward of the March 1967 and June 1969 mean high tide lines).
-Based on the submitted information, the Commission notes that the proposed development will be located landward of the March 1967 and June 1969 mean high tide line and should not extend onto public tidelands under normal conditions.
+The Wave Uprush Study dated March 3, 1998 referenced by the Wave Uprush Study Update dated July 19, 2000 prepared by Pacific Engineering Group, represents that the most landward known measurement of the ambulatory mean high tide line on the project site is approximately 80 feet seaward of the Malibu Road right-of-way line, recorded in June 1969 (Exhibit 3).
+The seaward most extension of the proposed development (the dripline of the proposed deck) will be located approximately 69 feet seaward of the Malibu Road right-of-way line (approximately 11 feet landward of the June 1969 mean high tide line).
+Based on the submitted information, the Commission notes that the proposed development will be located landward of the most landward measured June 1969 mean high tide line.